 Be sure to fill your student loan application correctly.
 Giving incomplete or incorrect information can delay its processing.

 Stafford and Perkins loans are the best federal student loan options.
 These two are considered the safest and most affordable.
 They are great because while you are in school, your interest is paid by the government.
 A typical interest rate on Perkins loans is 5 percent.
 On Stafford loans that are subsidized, the loan will be fixed and no larger than 6.8%.

 If your credit is abysmal and you’re applying for a student loan, you’ll most likely need to use a co-signer.
 You must be current on your payments.
 Otherwise, the co-signer will also be on the hook for your loans.

-PLUS student loans are offered to parents and graduate students.
-The interest rate is no greater than 8.5%.
-This rate exceeds that of a Perkins loan or a Stafford loan, but is lower than private lenders offer.
+PLUS loans are known as student loans for parents and also graduate students.
+They have a maximum interest rate of 8.5 percent.
+These loans give you a better bang for your buck.
 Therefore, this kind of loan can be useful for students who are older.

 Your college may have motives of its own for recommending certain lenders.
 Schools sometimes lend their name to private loan companies for a mutual benefit.
 This is generally misleading.
 The school might actually get a commission for your loan.
 Make sure you grasp the subtleties of any loan prior to accepting it.

 Take great care when it comes to taking out private loans.
 Many times, it is difficult to ascertain exactly what the terms are.
 You may not even know them until you’ve signed the paperwork.
 At this point, it may be very difficult to extricate yourself.
 Get all the information you need first.
 If you receive an offer that’s great, see if other lenders can beat or match it.